nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to filter persons by a specific network.
-2. AddressBook shows a list of persons with the specified network.
+2. DLTbook shows a list of persons with the specified network.

 **Extensions**

 - 2a.
 No persons have the specified network.
     - 2a1.
-AddressBook shows an error message.
+DLTbook shows an error message.

 **Use case: Delete a person**

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. DLTbook shows a list of persons
 3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+4. DLTbook deletes the person

 **Extensions**